SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 * Mix and match to find what works for your style.
 * Do not be afraid to let the AI generate a method/refactor, but then rework the implementation yourself and delete the AI's code.
 It will not be offended (yet).

-> [!CAUTION]
-> If you do rewrite or replace the AI's generated code between prompts/questions, **ALWAYS** ask it to read back the code or class again.
->
-> Remember, the AI is stateless and uses only its own history for the next prompt, if you do not get it to check the latest state it will **ASSUME** it is still how the AI generated it!
+{% include admonition.html type="danger" title="Never ASSUME" body="If you do rewrite or replace the AI's generated code between prompts/questions, **ALWAYS** ask it to read back the code or class again.\n\nRemember, the AI is stateless and uses only its own history for the next prompt, if you do not get it to check the latest state it will **ASSUME** it is still how the AI generated it!" %}

 Have fun, and live long and prosper.
 I may return with another AI lesson later!

-> [!NOTE]
-> Fun fact, I tried to get the AI to do a quick spelling/grammar check on this guide, WOAH, was I so wrong to do that :D
+{% include admonition.html type="tip" title="Not always right" body="Fun fact, I tried to get the AI to do a quick spelling/grammar check on this guide, WOAH, was I so wrong to do that :D" %}